w-k-s/w-k-s.github.io/content/post/2024-01-23-erps-and-crms.md

 draft: false
 ---

-I learnt to code from YouTube, switched careers by getting a Masters Degree in Software Engineering and then started working as an Android Developer.
+I learnt to code from YouTube, switched careers by attaining a Masters Degree in Software Engineering and then started working as an Android Developer.
 So I didn't know all too well what ERPs and CRMs are.
 I mean I kinda had an idea, but couldn't figure out where one ended and the other began.
 The fuzzy boundary confused me.

 With time, I think I've got a better idea so this article is meant to explain it in a way that's clear to me (i.e. I'm the dummy, not you (unless you are me)).